619 How to Surf

 - There is a strong current under the water that makes it

-difficult to get far enough out.
+difficult to get out far enough.

 curling